 “On 31 August 1914, authority was received for the 2nd Battalion to be raised and it was complete on 5th September.
 The number enlisted was 1,050 and a few officers and colour sergeants were lent to us by the 1st Battalion.

-At that time, a battalion consisted of eight companies and that was our formation from some months.
+At that time, a battalion consisted of eight companies and that was our formation for some months.

 The Commanding Officer was Lieut Col Matthews; the Second in Command, Major Scott Allan and the Adjutant, Captain Curtis.
 The eight company commanders were Captain Sladen, Payton, Archer, Harding, Freyer.
 Thrussel, Newton May and Beamish.
 Among the junior officers, I recall the brothers HA and HS Lane, Skevington, Jacob, McClure, de Ferrars, Wanklyn, Barnett, Barber, Ashby, Champion, and the three Ds – Deacon, Dale and Dircks.
 The Medical Officer was Captain Burrows.